affilirator/thekitchen-pot/src/content/blog/best-air-fryers-under-100.md

 The best air fryers under $100 have a digital fan that distributes hot air within the cooking basket for fast cooking.
 Some will even give you healthy and delicious frying in five minutes.

 However, different air fryers under $100 produce varying heat amounts thus yielding different cooking times.
-The faster the device is, the better it'll be for you!
+The faster the device is, the better it’ll be for you!

 ### v.      **Wattage**